The contractor made a mistake

 drilling of water wells

-For work that is not done on land, buildings or other fixed objects, you have a three-year guarantee.
-For example, there is a three-year guarantee on most repair services.
-If you engage a company to repair your broken heat pump, the three-year limit for guarantee claims applies.
+For work that is not done on land, buildings or other fixed objects, you have a 3-year guarantee.
+For example, there is a 3-year guarantee on most repair services.
+If you engage a company to repair your broken heat pump, the 3-year limit for guarantee claims applies.

 You do not need to know the cause of the fault when you contact the company.
 What is important is that you point out that you discovered a fault as soon as possible.
 However, you may be obliged to compensate the company for the inspection if it turns out that the fault was not caused by their work.